For Beginners: How to Add Worker Nodes to Home K8s

 kubeadm token create --print-join-command

-Execute the command outputted by running the above on the Worker Node side.
+Take the command output by the above and run it on the worker node side.

 Terminal window